-Guided tours have been offered since 2020, the Freddie Tour as well as the Freddie Tour (Extended) take you back to the years when Freddie Mercury stayed in Montreux.
+Guided tours have been offered since 2020, Freddie Tours take you back to the years when Freddie Mercury stayed in Montreux.
 You will learn more about the relationship that the Queen singer had with the city of Montreux.

 The statue of Freddie Mercury is now part of the living memory of the town and is a major tourist attraction in the region.